Lip Lift in Brazil: the surgery that transforms your smile permanently

 Does the lip lift hurt?

 The surgery is performed under local anesthesia with sedation, so you do not feel any pain during the procedure.
-In the postoperative period, the predominant sensation is tension in the lip, easily controlled with common pain relievers such as dipyrone or acetaminophen.
+In the postoperative period, the predominant sensation is tension in the lip, easily controlled with over-the-counter pain medication such as acetaminophen.
 Most patients report mild to moderate discomfort in the first two to three days, which improves quickly.

 How long does the lip lift surgery take?